Jean-Michel Pequery

-Jean-Michel Péquery (born May 30, 1978) is a retired French professional tennis player.
+Jean-Michel Péquery (born May 30, 1978) is a French retired professional tennis player.
 During his career, he competed exclusively in Challengers and Futures tournaments, except for two showings (for two first-round losses) in the doubles main draw of ATP Tour-level tournaments.
 One of these was to remain his sole appearance at a Grand Slam and came at the 1998 French Open when he alongside Julien Boutter received a wild card to compete in the doubles tournament.
 They fell to Jim Grabb and David Macpherson 6–3, 7–6.